bugcrowd/templates/submissions/description/sensitive_data_exposure/via_localstorage_sessionstorage/template.md

-# Sensitive Data Exposed in Local or Session Storage

-## Overview of the Vulnerability

 Local storage, also known as offline, web, or session storage, is the underlying storage mechanism which varies from one user agent to the next.
 This application discloses sensitive data in the local storage which is accessible by JavaScript.
 As a result, the sensitive data can be captured by an attacker using Cross-Site Scripting (XSS), allowing them to locally access the sensitive data and use it in further attacks.

 ## Business Impact